bsmith89/make-bml/make-lesson.md

 Updating our pipeline to use this extension is as simple as find-and-replace '`.dat`' to '`.tsv`' in our Makefile.
-If you're tired of `mv`-ing your files everytime you change your pipeline you can also `make clean` followed by `make all` to check that everything still works.
+If you're tired of `mv`-ing your files every time you change your pipeline you can also `make clean` followed by `make all` to check that everything still works.